As a UK citizen, you have many representatives, at several levels of government.

-Your MP will be able to help you with such areas as:
+MPs can help you with matters such as:

-Your MP is not there to help you in private disputes with other individuals or with companies who have sold you faulty goods, nor, for example, to interfere with decisions made by courts.
+Your MP cannot help you in private disputes with other individuals or with companies who have sold you faulty goods, nor, for example, can they interfere with decisions made by courts.

-You and Your MP, a factsheet produced by Parliament, has more information about what your MP can do for you.
+You and Your MP [PDF], a factsheet produced by Parliament, has more information about what your MP can do for you.

 Councillors have differing responsibilities depending on which council you live in.
 Because of these variations we are only able to give you ‘rule-of-thumb’ guidance here.

-Firstly, in England you may have two levels of council: County and District, in which case their responsibilities split up as follows:
+Firstly, in England you may have two levels of council: County and District, in which case their responsibilities are divided as follows:

 Otherwise, you will have only one council, whose responsibilities differ depending on exactly where you live.
 We describe these on the page which lists your councillors.

 Don’t worry if you’re not absolutely sure who to pick!
-Whoever you write to will be able to forward your letter to the most appropriate person if you haven’t got it quite right.
+Whoever you write to should forward your letter to the most appropriate person, if you haven’t got it quite right.

 Note that MEPs cannot help raise an issue with the European Court of Human Rights.
 The Convention is incorporated into UK law, so any challenge must start in the UK legal system.